Faculty & Staff

 Ph.D., University of Virginia

-Dr. Michele A. Parker is an Assistant Professor of Educational Leadership at the University of North Carolina at Wilmington.
+Dr. Michele A. Parker is an Associate Professor of Educational Leadership at the University of North Carolina at Wilmington.
 Her doctorate is in Research, Statistics, and Evaluation from the University of Virginia.
 She teaches an instructional technology course for prospective teachers and research courses for graduate students.
 Her research interests include the use of technology in K-12 and higher education as well as methodological issues in conducting research.

 Dr. Parker has experience with several large-scale research projects.
 Currently, she is the Lead Analyst for two HillRAP evaluation contracts in Carteret County and Brunswick County Schools in North Carolina.
 Also, she is collaborating with staff from Jefferson County Public Schools in Kentucky to examine how neural network analysis can be applied to educational settings and how sampling stratification can be used to increase parent survey response rates.